yt-project/yt/doc/source/installing.rst

 - A C compiler such as ``gcc`` or ``clang``
 - ``Python 2.7``, ``Python 3.4``, or ``Python 3.5``

-In addition, ``yt`` building yt from source requires several python packages which can be installed with ``pip``:
+In addition, building yt from source requires several python packages which can be installed with ``pip``:

 .. code-block:: bash